intel/FPGA-Devcloud/main/HandsFree/Simulator/DESim/Readme.md

 ## 1 Introduction (v0.1)
 DESim is a virtual FPGA interface that runs on top of ModelSim simulator.
 It allows a designer to run a simulation of a Verilog/VHDL digital design and display the results on a console representing an FPGA development kit.
 This step can be used in lieu of programming actual hardware or in addition to programming FPGA hardware.

+Note for access to an open source release of DESim please visit: https://github.com/fpgacademy/DESim .

 ## 2 Installation
 ### 2.1 Software requirements
 1. ModelSim (Intel FPGA starter edition 10.5b, available at https://fpgasoftware.intel.com/19.1/?edition=lite&platform=windows) .
 Note go to individual files and you can download Modelsim separately.
 No libraries are needed.